Jelafros/hello-world/README.md

 Nice work, Jake.
 Now, can you add another file to the repository -- maybe just for riddles?

 "What do you call someone with no body and no nose?
 Nobody knows."

+Alright, I created a new file.
+I'm currently getting to know GitHub Desktop.